dotnet/AspNetCore.Docs/aspnetcore/blazor/javascript-interoperability/call-javascript-from-dotnet.md

 *This section applies to Blazor WebAssembly apps.*

-As an alternative to interacting with JavaScript (JS) in Blazor WebAssembly apps using Blazor's JS interop mechanism based on the <xref:Microsoft.JSInterop.IJSRuntime> interface, a .NET JS `[JSImport]`/`[JSExport]` interop API is available to apps targeting ASP.NET Core 7.0 or later.
+As an alternative to interacting with JavaScript (JS) in Blazor WebAssembly apps using Blazor's JS interop mechanism based on the <xref:Microsoft.JSInterop.IJSRuntime> interface, a .NET JS `[JSImport]`/`[JSExport]` interop API is available to apps targeting .NET 7 or later.

 For more information, see <xref:blazor/js-interop/import-export-interop>.